 8. Buy a New Pair of Running Shoes: It's funny how motivating new shoes are to me, but they do the trick every time.
 I racked up more steps than I'd been averaging on my Fitbit the first few weeks after I brought my last pair home!
 If new shoes are motivating to you, too, then you might want to select this option once you hit your monthly goals.
 COST: A new pair of shoes will cost anywhere from $40 – $200, depending upon your personal taste.

 9. Pick up a Foam Roller: Sore from logging all those long hours at the gym?
 A foam roller might be just the relief you need for those aching muscles.
-COST: This is on the lower end of the price spectrum and you can usually find one beginning around $20, such as this one from Target.
+COST: This is on the lower end of the price spectrum.
+You can usually find one beginning around $20.

 10. Purchase a Colorful Yoga Mat: Yoga mats aren't just for seasoned yogi's.
 I use mine for stretching and so I can do sit-ups on my hardwood floors without hurting myself.
 (Wood floors are pretty, but they're not so forgiving on my back!)
-Here are a few cute options:
+COST: Approximately $20 – $40.